You Will Be Blown Away By the Clear, Natural, Resolute Sound

 The bass on the KSE1500 was more robust than I expected.
 I would describe it as tight, defined, sometimes punchy.
 It lent enough fullness to my music such that it never sounded weak or thin.
 Now, I'm not someone who's looking for big, booming bass, but I do love a good bassline.
 Bass guitar is one of my favorite instruments; I love its tone, timbre, and texture.
 On several tracks that I listened to, I heard the bassline with incredible clarity, but never in a way that it became too prominent in the mix.

 Mids were very revealing, starting with vocals.
 More about nuance than emotiveness or impact, they were highly natural, clear, and generally pretty forward.
-Listening to Elton John, I truly felt like he was singing directly into my ear, not that I was listening to a studio recordings.
+Listening to Elton John, I truly felt like he was singing directly into my ear, not that I was listening to a studio recording.
 There was great diction and texture.
 In tracks with multiple instruments happening at once, I found that the KSE1500 let them have their space, with nothing competing with anything else.

 Electric guitars were about what I expected for an electrostatic headphone.
 With little distortion, they seemed to lack the bite or "dirtiness" to make them fully satisfying on heavier tracks from Led Zeppelin and David Bowie.
 "Hang On to Yourself" by Bowie, for example, sounded slightly anemic and sped up.
 But while the overall sound was a little thinner than I would like, I did find that the bassline was extremely tight and defined.